aiassistsecure/journey/README.md

 Built for founders, PR teams, and anyone who wants to get published.
 Point it at a topic, and it does the research for you.

+# Journey

+Journey is an AI agent that turns what you're building into targeted media opportunities.

+It finds journalists already writing about your space — so you can pitch with relevance, not guesswork.

+## Why Journey?

+Builders ship.
+Most never get seen.

+Journey fixes distribution.

+## Use cases
+- SaaS launches
+- Open source releases
+- Product updates
+- Founder stories

+## Philosophy
+Don't spray 1,000 emails.

+Find the 10 people already writing about you.

 ---

 ## What It Does